junonurakbar/PZEM016andPZEM017NodeMCU/README.md

 # Photovoltaic Monitoring System
-Solar Power monitoring using Arduino, MySQL, and Apache
+Photovoltaic monitoring using Arduino, MySQL, and Apache

 # Disclaimer!
 I assume that you have knowledge about electrical in photovoltaic system because you will deal with high voltage to measure solar panel and i will take no responsibilities if something happened to you.
 Safety comes first '-')/